 “Burial-Ground at Millbank Prison.
 From a Photograph by Herbert Watkins, 179, Regent Street.”
 Wikipedia

-When Thomas J. Nevin photographed prisoners in Tasmania in the decade 1870-1880, he posed the prisoner in semi-profile, torso sometimes visible to the waist.
+When Thomas J. Nevin photographed prisoners in Tasmania in the decade 1870-1880, his preferred pose for photographing the prisoner was in semi-profile, torso sometimes visible to the waist.
 No particular emphasis was placed on capturing marks, tattoos, and disfigurement of the hands.
-Further reduction of information occurred when he printed the final image as a carte-de-visite in an oval mount, a format small enough to fit onto a criminal record sheet.
+Further reduction of information occurred when he printed the final image as a carte-de-visite in an oval mount, a format small enough to fit onto a criminal record.

-Studio portraiture by commercial artists such as Nevin was requested by prison and police authorities during the early years from the late 1860s to the 1880s, for economic reasons, viz the case of the Pentridge photographer in Victoria.
+Studio portraiture by commercial artists such as Thomas Nevin was requested by prison and police authorities during the early years from the late 1860s to the 1880s, for economic reasons, as stated in the case of the Pentridge photographer in Victoria.